I’m encouraged the House is advancing two of my bipartisan bills to improve energy efficiency & reliability for SW… https://t.co/nXkpxqR0it

 Jobs and Our Economy

 Small business and private enterprise act as America’s engine for job creation, but right now these job creators are struggling to survive.
-We know that big-spending government programs, bailouts and new taxes haven’t helped.
-In fact, stimulus packages paid for by businesses and families have hurt jobs.
-Yet Congress has a central role to play in restarting Southwest Washington’s economy.
+We know that big-spending government programs, bailouts, federal regulations and new taxes haven’t helped.
+I have worked to strategic and responsible initiatives, Congress can play a productive role in growing Southwest Washington’s economy.

-Reverse government overspending: The first step Congress can take to empower job creators is stop government’s disastrous habit of overspending.
-Right now, the federal government is borrowing too much money and adding to a federal debt that is more than $16 trillion.
+Reversing government overspending: The first step Congress can take to empower job creators is stop government’s disastrous habit of overspending.
+Right now, the federal government is borrowing too much money and accumulating tens of thousands of dollars of debt for every single American citizen.
 That level of spending continues to result in more and bigger tax burdens on small business.

-I will continue working hard to reduce and eliminate unnecessary and over-burdensome regulations wherever possible.
+I will continue working hard to reduce and eliminate unnecessary and burdensome regulations whenever possible.
 Small- and medium-sized businesses should spend their time expanding and creating jobs – not navigating a maze of government rules.